kagisearch/kagi-docs/docs/kagi/why-kagi/why-pay-for-search.md

 ## Ad-supported search engines & the future of the web

-In the early days of Google, in 1998, its founders rightly recognized that it is an imperative for a search engines to remain ad-free:
+In the early days of Google, in 1998, its founders emphasized the importance of maintaining an ad-free search engine:

 > "Currently, the predominant business model for commercial search engines is advertising. **The goals of the advertising business model do not always correspond to providing quality search to users.** For example, in our prototype search engine one of the top results for cellular phone is "The Effect of Cellular Phone Use Upon Driver Attention", a study which explains in great detail the distractions and risk associated with conversing on a cell phone while driving.
 This search result came up first because of its high importance as judged by the PageRank algorithm, an approximation of citation importance on the web [Page, 98].*
 >